Cogentx/course-react-gatsby/_FAQ VSCode/FAQ.md

 Q: How do I set PATH on Mac so I can run VSCode in terminal

+A: In VSCode, open Command Palette (cmd + shift + p).
+Type in "path" and you will see a command to "Shell Command: Install 'Code' command in PATH"

 Q: How to change a TAG and have closing tag change as well